 A student may not proceed from one academic year to the next without having fully paid the previous year's student account balance.
-Any exception must have prior approval of University Administration.
+A student with a past due balance as of April 30, may be prevented from registering for classes or receiving their diploma.
+Any exception must have prior approval from University Administration.
 Accounts are assessed at each quarter's tuition due date and monthly.
 Students can find the upcoming published quarter tuition due date on the Calendar section of the Student Accounts page on the portal.
 Accounts will be designated as past due if there is an unpaid account balance after the due date.
 It is important for students to monitor their accounts.
 Payments may be lower than expected (e.g., reduced scholarships, denied or defaulted loans) or charges (e.g., fees and fines) may be added leaving students with balances that must be paid.
 If a student withdraws from their program, the account is reassessed which may result in an account balance change.

 In the final professional year, all accounts must be paid in full prior to commencement.
 The student will not receive their diploma by the University unless all accounts are paid in full.
-Any exception must have prior approval of University Administration.
+Any exception must have prior approval from University Administration.
 As a graduating student, any payment on the account made within 10 business days of commencement must be in the form of cash, cashier's check, and/or money order.
 Personal checks and credit cards will not be accepted.